God’s School of Life

 “When your judgments are in the earth, the inhabitants of the world will learn righteousness."
 Isaiah 26:9 NKJV

 We need His judgments to teach us the right way to live, to be righteous in what we say and do.
 His judgments first begin in our earth as we seek to know Him in this school of right living.
 Think back to when you were in school—which is a long time ago for some of us!
-If we learned to love learning, if we were supported in our educational growth, we grew to understand the things of this world we need to know to do well.
+If we learned to love learning, if we were supported in our educational growth, we grew to understand the things of this world we needed to know to do well.

-When being educated, information and knowledge compiled by others, was taught to us according to our age of understanding.
+When being educated, information and knowledge compiled by others was taught to us according to our age of understanding.
 We asked questions to comprehend what was being taught and took tests to show what we’d learned.
 Some subjects were favorites, while others did not catch our interest, but we had to learn them anyway.
 God’s school is like that, with our lessons becoming more difficult as we walk along with Him.
 These more challenging lessons deal with who we are, our very character and nature, so that we live more and more as He would have us do.

-After three days they found Him in the temple courts, sitting among the teachers, listening to them and asking them questions.
+“After three days they found Him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard Him was amazed at His understanding and His answers.
 When His parents saw Him, they were astonished.
 His mother said to Him, ‘Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.’

 ‘Why were you searching for me?’
 He asked.
 ‘Didn’t you know I had to be in my Father’s house?’”
 Luke 2: 41-49 NIV

 Jesus wanted to know the things of His Father’s house.
 He was eager to learn and knew the Father’s house was where He had to be.
-As He grew, He gained more knowledge and understanding until He reached the Jewish age of majority, thirty years old, when His ministry began.
+As He grew, He gained more knowledge and understanding until He reached the Jewish age of majority, being thirty years old when His ministry began.
 We know little of those years, but we can be sure He continued to hunger and thirst to know His father’s ways and was learning about all things pertaining to the kingdom.

 We also continue to grow and mature as we hunger and thirst to know our Father’s ways.
 Our reward is not a report card, public acclaim, or necessarily a public ministry, but the peaceable fruit of righteousness that is worth more than gold and silver.
-There are many rewards given in God’s school, but only God and ourselves know about it until the fruit of His dealings are made visible when He is seen within us.
+There are many rewards given in God’s school, but only God and ourselves know about it until the fruit of His dealings are made visible as seen within us.
 We have many quiet victories as we learn from Him and, like any good parent, Father God celebrates every one of them!

-"If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you."
+"If any of you lacks wisdom, you should ask God,who gives generously to all without finding fault, and it will be given to you."
 James 1:5 NIV

-Our natural education in the world’s educational systems may have taught us a great deal, but may not have changed our natures to become mature in Him.
-We know that some humans are very intelligent in academic matters, including religious matters, even achieving the acclaim of others but know little of how to allow God to change their very character.
+Our education in the world’s schools of knowledge may have taught us a great deal while our natures were formed through growth.
+To become mature in Him, He must be our Great Teacher. .We know that some humans are very intelligent in academic matters, including religious matters, even achieving the acclaim of others, but know little of how to allow God to change their very character.
 Many of the world’s highly intelligent people are woefully lacking in how to live with others and this does not qualify us as godly.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.